Wyoming State Senate

 Leadership

-Wyoming, along with Arizona, Maine, and Oregon, is one of the four U.S. states to have abolished the Office of the Lieutenant Governor, a position which for most upper houses of state legislatures and indeed for the U.S. Congress (with the Vice President) is the head of the legislative body.
+Wyoming, along with Arizona, Maine, and Oregon, is one of the four U.S. states to have abolished the Office of the Lieutenant Governor, a position which for most upper houses of state legislatures and indeed for the U.S. Congress (with the Vice President) is at least the nominal head of the legislative body.
 Instead, a separate position of Senate President is in place, removed from the Wyoming executive branch.

-President of the SenateOgden DriskillRepublican
+President of the SenateBo BitemanRepublican 21

-Senate Vice PresidentDave KinskeyRepublican
+Senate Vice PresidentTim SalazarRepublican26

 Members of the Wyoming Senate

-Republican senator
+Republican

-Democratic senator
+Democratic

 DistrictRepresentativePartyResidenceCounties RepresentedNested House districts[1]First electedNext election